Science Inspired Baby Names – from Venus to Neon

 Understandably, there were much fewer names inspired by women in science when it comes to boys’ names.
 Franklin – the surname of Rosalind Franklin – featured the most, with 171 babies in 2020, and 1,842 since 1996.

-Elizabeth Garrett Anderson had inspired 409 boys who had been given her surname as a first name since 1996.
+Elizabeth Garrett Anderson inspired 409 parents to use her surname as a first name for boys since 1996.
 The name Anderson was given to 27 boys in 2020, up from 20 in 2019.
 One to keep an eye on in years to come.

-It was interesting to see 6 boys be given the name Inge since 1996.
-This name was taken from the first name of Inge Lehmann, a botanist, and commandant of the Women’s Royal Air Force.
+We found it interesting that 6 parents named their sons Inge since 1996.
+This is the first name of Inge Lehmann, a botanist, and commandant of the Women’s Royal Air Force.
 The last time a boy was given this name in the UK was back in 2005, when three baby boys were named Inge in the same year.

-Finally, there were also some unisex names included in relation to women in science.
-These included Taylor (21,031 names) inspired by Janet Taylor who designed equipment to be used to navigate nautically and Ada (5,109 names) inspired by Ada Lovelace, the world’s first computer programmer.
+Finally, some unisex names also appeared in relation to women in science.
+These included Taylor (21,031 babies) inspired by Janet Taylor, who designed nautical navigation equipment, and Ada (5,109 babies) inspired by Ada Lovelace, the world’s first computer programmer.
 I think we can all agree that Ada Lovelace is an adorable name and an important figure in history too!

 Final Thoughts